-14. Remains competent and current through self-directed professional reading, developing professional contact with colleagues, attending professional development courses, and attending training and/or courses as required by the Associate Vice President for Enrollment Management.
+14. Remains competent and current through self-directed professional reading, developing professional contact with colleagues, attending professional development courses, and attending training and/or courses as required by the Associate Vice President for Enrollment Management and Services.

-15. Serves a key member of the Enrollment Management leadership team and contributes to the overall success of the Enrollment Management unit of the Division of Student Affairs by leading initiatives as directed by the Associate Vice President for Enrollment Management and performing all other duties as assigned.
+15. Serves a key member of the Enrollment Management and Services leadership team and contributes to the overall success of the Enrollment Management and Services unit of the Division of Student Affairs by leading initiatives as directed by the Associate Vice President for Enrollment Management and Services and performing all other duties as assigned.

-The Assistant Vice President, Enrollment Management/Registrar is supervised by the Associate Vice President for Enrollment Management, directly supervises the associate and assistant registrars, and acts on behalf of the Associate Vice President for Enrollment Management in his or her absence.
+The Assistant Vice President, Enrollment Management and Services/Registrar is supervised by the Associate Vice President for Enrollment Management and Services, directly supervises the associate and assistant registrars, and acts on behalf of the Associate Vice President for Enrollment Management and Services in his or her absence.

 OFFICE OF HUMAN RESOURCES

 REVISED OCTOBER 2015

 Factor 1: Professional Knowledge, Skill, and Technical Mastery